 Low to Mid elevations (Cities & Hills)

 Cities such as Kathmandu and Pokhara, along with the surrounding hills, are warm to hot during the day, with temperatures around 28–30°C. Nights are mild, mostly around 12-18 degC, offering comfortable sleeping conditions, without needing any heavy bedding.
-Humidity is moderate, comfortable for travel—higher than in winter but much lower than during the monsoon April is largely dry in these regions, although brief mid-afternoon or evening showers can occur, providing temporary relief from the daytime heat.
-Early mornings tend to be crystal clear and perfect for sightseeing and photography.
-By midday, the haze and the dust can occur, especially in Kathmandu, from the dry winds and the city.
+Humidity is moderate, comfortable for travel—higher than in winter but much lower than during the monsoon.
+April is largely dry in these regions, although brief mid-afternoon or evening showers can occur, providing temporary relief from the daytime heat.
+Early mornings are often crystal clear, perfect for sightseeing and photography.
+By midday, haze and dust can occur, especially in Kathmandu, due to the city’s dry winds.

 High Mountain Regions

-High altitude areas above 3500m, i.e. Everest, Annapurna, Langtang areas are cool to cold.
-Daytime temperatures generally range from 0–10°C, while nighttime lows can drop to -5 to -10°C. Snowfall at the highest passes is still possible in April, though trails at lower elevations are more or less snow free.
-Mornings are often clear, offering excellent Himalayan views.
+High-altitude areas above 3500m, i.e., the Everest, Annapurna, and Langtang regions, are cool to cold.
+Daytime temperatures generally range from 0–10°C, while nighttime lows can drop to -5 to -10°C. Snowfall at the highest passes is still possible in April, though trails at lower elevations are more or less snow-free.
+Mornings are often clear, offering excellent views of the Himalayas.
 Winds are generally gentle in a valley but may be more vigorous over exposed ridges and high passes.
-Layered clothing is necessary for trekkers to adapt to the huge diurnal (day-to-night) variations in temperature.
+Layered clothing is essential for trekkers to adapt to the significant diurnal (day-to-night) temperature variations.

 Rain Shadow Areas

 Mustang and other areas in the north of the country are very dry during April.
-Daytime temperatures are between 20-25 degrees Celsius, and nights are cool between 5-10 degrees Celsius.
-The amount of rainfall is nearly insignificant and therefore the regions are ideal to visit desert scenery and old monasteries.
-Strong winds are a norm, particularly in high plateaus and travelers must be ready to be wind proofed and sun proofed.
-Excellent visibility to photography and sightseeing is virtually assured as a result of clear skies.
+Daytime temperatures range from 20 to 25 degrees Celsius, and nights are cool, between 5 and 10 degrees Celsius.
+The rainfall is nearly negligible, so the regions are ideal for visiting desert scenery and old monasteries.
+Strong winds are the norm, particularly on high plateaus, and travelers must be prepared to be wind- and sunproof.
+Excellent visibility for photography and sightseeing is virtually assured as a result of clear skies.

 Everest Region in the Month of April: Weather and Trekking Conditions

-The Everest field is among the most popular trekking sites in Nepal and it is accessible by the adventurers worldwide.
-April is thought to be a good month to visit because of the combination of the long sunny days, mild temperatures in the lower elevations, and generally clear views of the mountain.
-The rhododendrons are just in full bloom along the lower trails and add bursts of red and pink to the landscape, while higher passes are crisp and scenic with the occasional patch of snow.
+The Everest region is among the most popular trekking destinations in Nepal and is accessible to adventurers worldwide.
+April is thought to be a good month to visit because of the combination of long, sunny days, mild temperatures in lower elevations, and generally clear views of the mountain.
+The rhododendrons are just in full bloom along the lower trails, adding bursts of red and pink to the landscape, while higher passes are crisp and scenic, with the occasional patch of snow.

 Typical April Climate

-Lower areas such as Lukla (2,860 m) and Namche Bazaar (3,440 m) have a day time temperature of 15-20 degC with a night low of about -2 degC.
-Higher elevations, such as Tengboche (3,867 m) or Kongma La pass (5,535 m), can have daytime temperatures of 0–5°C and nighttime lows of -10 to -15°C. Snow may persist at higher passes, but lower trails are clear for the most part.
+Lower areas such as Lukla (2,860 m) and Namche Bazaar (3,440 m) have daytime temperatures of 15-20 degC and nighttime lows of about -2 degC.
+Higher elevations, such as Tengboche (3,867 m) or Kongma La pass (5,535 m), can have daytime temperatures of 0–5°C and nighttime lows of -10 to -15°C. Snow may persist at higher passes, but lower trails are mostly clear.
 Mornings are crisp and clear, while afternoons may bring light clouds or occasional snow at the highest points.
-Winds are mild in valleys but gust may occur along ridges and exposed passes.
+Winds are mild in valleys, but gusts may occur along ridges and exposed passes.

 Trekking Suitability